Ubspy/Robotics-Tutorial/exercises/exercise-6/README.md

 If you need to look up any formulas for area or circumerence go right ahead.
 Also, don't worry if you don't understand intersecting, I will explain that

+You do not need to check for any bad input, you can assume all of it will be correctly inputted numbers.

 ## Math class
 For this, you'll need to use `pi` and possibly the `sqrt` funciton.
 For that you need to use the `Math class`.
 It's a static class, so here's how you get both:
 ```Java